 CHILDREN OF GOTTLIEB MAMMEL AND ANNA BARBARA RENZ

-• MARIA MAGDELINA MAMMEL was born on 05 May 1846 in Kuppingen, Herrenberg, Wuerttemberg, Germany, and is in the Wuerttemberg index, and later in the 1850 U.S. census.
+• MARIA MAGDELINA MAMMEL was born on 05 May 1846 in Kuppingen, Herrenberg, Württemberg, and is in the Württemberg index, and later in the 1850 U.S. census, but has disappeared by the 1860 census.

-• STEPHEN FREDERICK MAMMEL was born on 27 Jul 1860 in Sebewaing, Michigan.
+• STEPHEN FREDERICK MAMMEL was born on 27 Jul 1860 in Sebewaing, Huron County, Michigan.
 He's listed in the 1880 U.S. census in Manchester, Washtenaw Co., Michigan, and in the 1896 farm census, where he lives on a 10-acre farm in Section 23.
+FOn 26 Jul 1887 a Fred Mammel of Manchester maarried Eva C Moses (b.
+1862), also of Manchester, in Brooklyn, Jackson, Michigan.
+Family histories say he died in Manchester in 1896.
+A Friedrich Mammel died on 10 Oct 1897 and is buried at Immanuel Lutheran Cemetery in Sebewaing, Huron County, Michigan.

 • Personal Information